finkeljOMOP/WebAPI/README.md

 ###WebAPI
-OHDSI WebAPI contains all OHDSI services that can be called from OHDSI applications
+OHDSI WebAPI contains all OHDSI services that can be called from OHDSI applications.

 #### Getting Started
 ##### Compilation
 Compiling the WebAPI project will require Maven.
 Any Maven compliant IDE will be able to resolve all dependencies and compile the project.